BuildMan-Alpha/AlphaHelp/README.md

 # Installation on Ubuntu
-Installing the help server on ubuntu 14.04.
+Installing the help server on ubuntu 14.04.6 LTS

 ## Prerequisites